 Marieke’s scriptwriting career was forged as a 14-year-old when Channel Nine picked up one of her storylines for the comedy series Altogether Now.

-Marieke is currently the Artistic Director of the Melbourne Writers Festival and is busy preparing for the festival launch.
+Marieke is currently the Artistic Director of the Melbourne Writers Festival.
 She is also writing a series for a US production company based on a bestseller, a drama for producer John Molloy and she’s been commissioned to write a play by the Sydney Theatre Company.